-Number District Failure
+Number of deformations District area [ha] Area of violation territory [ha] Failure

-of deformations area [ha] Total Arable land Forest soil Other [%]
+Total Arable land Forest soil Other [%]

 18 36 800 11.1 1.0 0.4 9.8 0.03

 According to the Geological Act [23], the Ministry of the Environment of the Slovak Republic is obliged to ensure the carrying out of the engineering geological survey, monitoring of geological factors of the environment and remediation of the geological environment to avert, mitigate or eliminate the consequences of natural disasters.
 Therefore were issued recommended procedures to ensure the activities of the municipality in case of emergency or occurrence of an extraordinary event in connection with the occurrence of slope deformations in accordance with Act no. 42/1994 Coll. on Civil protection of the population [24], as amended and in accordance with the Geological Act.